The Timescales of Embedded Star Formation as Observed in STARFORGE: The Evolution of Embeddedness During Formation

 With the definition of ``high mass" now settled, in Figure~\ref{fig:fid_counting} we compare the time evolution of the embeddedness to the time evolution of a variety of possible drivers of stellar feedback to look for possible correlations.
 In both panels, we plot the time evolution of the embeddedness, tracked using the fraction of stars that are heavily embedded (${\widetilde{A_{\rm V}}}>4$; brown) or lightly embedded (${\widetilde{A_{\rm V}}}>1$;red), reproduced from Figure~\ref{fig:sim_av_vs_age} and discussed in Section~\ref{sec:clst_bed}.

-In the left panel, we compare the change in the fraction of embedded stars to the fraction of stars which have begun their protostellar phase, for both stars with high final masses (M$_{final}>8\msun$; dark blue), and all stars regardless of their final mass (black line).
+In the top panel, we compare the change in the fraction of embedded stars to the fraction of stars which have begun their protostellar phase, for both stars with high final masses (M$_{final}>8\msun$; dark blue), and all stars regardless of their final mass (black line).
 We count massive stars from the time accretion begins until the time they explode and normalize the curves by the maximum number of stars in each category at any point during the simulation.
 Note that this normalization leads to a downturn in the fraction of massive stars at $\sim$11\Myr in Figure~\ref{fig:fid_counting}, when SNe begin.

-Comparing the number of stars to the embeddedness shows the expected impact of stellar feedback, namely that the stellar extinction (red and brown) drops systematically as more stars form.
-However, there is a surprisingly large amount of star formation before the embeddedness begins to fall sharply ($\sim$4.7\Myr, based on tracking $\widetilde{A_V}>4$, $\sim$6.0\Myr, for $\widetilde{A_V}>1$), with no previous clear impact on extinction.
-Quantitatively, more than 25\% of all stars have already begun forming by this point.
-Perhaps more strikingly, close to 50\% of eventually massive stars have begun forming before there is any significant drop in the typical embeddedness.
+Comparing the number of stars to the embeddedness shows the expected impact of stellar feedback, namely that the stellar extinction (highly transparent red and brown lines) drops systematically as more stars form.
+However, a surprisingly large amount of star formation occurs before we see any clear decline in extinction.
+Specifically, the $\widetilde{A_V} > 4$ remains above 90\% until $\sim$4.7\Myr, and $\widetilde{A_V}>1$ remains above 90\% until $\sim$6.0\Myr, when both begin to decline more rapidly.
+Quantitatively, at $\sim$4.7\Myr, only 25\% of all stars have already begun forming.
+Perhaps more strikingly, close to 50\% of eventually massive stars have begun forming by $\sim$6.0\Myr, when there is a significant drop in the typical embeddedness.